 - Mobile computing (31 percent)

-Disclaimer: BT Global Services is an i-SCOOP client.
+Disclaimer: BT Global Services is a former i-SCOOP client.
 This article is not written in the scope of that collaboration.
 All images, except the top one are courtesy and property of BT Global Services and used to illustrate this article – top image: Shutterstock – Copyright: Gajus